In this article, we will show you how to unblock websites either not available in your country or on your local network or device.

 There are many ways to block access to websites and online platforms like social media.
 The simplest and hence most common methods are to either add the web address to a firewall block list or to disable router access to the IP address of the websites’ servers.

 Local networks often use firewalls to manage access controls.
 They can block individual sites by adding the IP address of that site to its blocklist, or they can block large numbers of sites based on their category.

-Lots of popular websites will use located-based enablement to make sure they display the right content to the right audience.
-They introduced this feature to ensure that website text is in the correct language, and they show the right products in the right currency.
+Many popular websites will use located-based enablement to ensure they display the right content to the right audience.
+They introduced this feature to ensure that website text is in the correct language and that they show the right products in the right currency.

 We see an excellent example of this with Netflix.
-They offer a very different content library for their members who are based outside of the US and serve up different content to different countries.
+They offer a very different content library for their members based outside of the US and serve up different content to different countries.